Tom-Nagy/walking-around/README.md

 #### Home

-On the home page there is a <h1>Ireland Best Walking Community</h1>, praising the Club, across the viewport.
+On the home page there is a heading (Ireland Best Walking Community), praising the Club, across the viewport.
-Below there is a call to action <button>Join Us</button>.
+Below there is a call to action button (Join Us).
 This is to trigger users desire to be part of the Club.
 This button will lead the users to fill up the "Get in touch" form.